How to Plant and Grow Romanesco Broccoli

 Harvesting

-When your Romanesco broccoli has a tight head that’s three to five inches in diameter, and around 75 to 100 days have passed since germination, it’s time to harvest.
+When your Romanesco broccoli has a tight head of about three to five inches in diameter, and around 75 to 100 days have passed since germination, it’s time to harvest.

 A close up horizontal image of a developing head of Romanesco broccoli surrounded by deep green foliage.